gu-dsan6725/final-project/Data_engineering_agent.md

 ### **Technical Components & Implementation**

 1. **Generative AI for Code Generation**
-   * Use an **LLM (e.g., Llama 3.3, Nova, Claude 3.5 Haiku) to generate Python code** for serialization/deserialization.
+   * Use an **LLM (e.g., Llama 3.3, Nova, Claude 3.5 Haiku) to generate Python code** to write code for determining the schema of a file, write code for serialization/deserialization.
    * Prompt engineering: "Write a Python class that reads XML and converts it to Parquet."
    * Self-correction & validation using LLM-based evaluation.
+   * Have the LLM write all code as per PEP8, use PyDantic, and the usual good programming practices.
 2. **Schema Inference & Transformation**
    * Extract schema from JSON, CSV, XML, and other formats.
    * Identify **duplicate fields, nested structures, and missing values**.